Bayer Leverkusen's Julian Brandt: a future Ballon d'Or winner?

 If it feels that, despite his age, Brandt has been around for years, it is probably because he has.

-After joining Leverkusen from Wolfsburg, the tyro made 12 appearances in the 2013/14 Rückrunde, scoring two goals and picking up three assists.
-He is now closing in on 100 Bundesliga appearances (93, to be precise), and has appeared 21 times in the UEFA Champions League.
+After joining Leverkusen from Wolfsburg, he made 12 appearances in the 2013/14 Rückrunde, scoring two goals and picking up three assists.
+He has since well surpassed 100 Bundesliga appearances, and has appeared 21 times in the UEFA Champions League.

 A burly attacking midfielder who on first glance would perhaps not appear a natural footballer, Brandt's effortless first touch and frightening speed of thought swiftly undermine that initial impression.
-In fact, Brandt is probably the most gifted of a ludicrously gifted crop of young German attacking midfielders (as underlined by the emergence of Kai Havertz alongside him at Leverkusen).
+In fact, Brandt is probably the most gifted of a ludicrously talented crop of young German attacking midfielders (as underlined by the emergence of Kai Havertz alongside him at Leverkusen).

 It was a run of form that propelled him into the Germany squad for the first time: Brandt won his first international cap against Slovakia in a pre-UEFA EURO 2016 friendly, although was one of four players cut from the provisional squad ahead of the tournament.

 An impressive Olympics as Germany won a silver medal was followed by a call-up to last summer's FIFA Confederations Cup in Russia, where Brandt featured three times as Die Mannschaft lifted the title.

 The former Germany Under-19 champion's efforts for his club last season were enough to convince national team boss Joachim Löw he was worthy of a place at the 2018 FIFA World Cup.
 Should Brandt he shine in Russia, you can expect him to start staking a claim on the global stage as one of world football's next Ballon d'Or winners.